 Two separate entry and exit driveways are proposed from no 20 and 48 Dale Avenue.
 This approach has been subject to preliminary consultation with TfNSW.
 TfNSW has indicated this approach is preferred as it avoids additional access points from Hoxton Park Road and will help distribute traffic amongst the local road network.
+TfNSW also advised that access from Hoxton Park Road would not be supported, and that the introduction of a new signalised intersection to the site would result in irreversible traffic impacts, noting that the site geometry is of insufficient width to dedicate required land to TfNSW for signal infrastructure.
 Both access driveways provide ingress and egress, allowing vehicles to enter and exit the site in a forward direction.